madcock/ep128emu-core/README.md

 ## Contributing

 Pull requests welcome.
-Especially for currently unsupported builds (like Windows or MacOS).
+Especially for currently unsupported builds (like MacOS).

 ## Links

 ## Licensing

-To be specified, probably staying with GPL2 as ep128emu.
+Staying with GPL2 as ep128emu.